Retirees: your 2018 benefits information

 LCRA is glad to continue to share the cost of retiree health benefits.
 However, premiums for LCRA’s group medical plan, UnitedHealthcare Choice Plus have increased-resulting in higher premiums for retirees.

 Likewise, funding for Retiree Reimbursement Accounts (RRA) will decrease.
-In 2018, LCRA will contribute $145 each month for a participating retiree and $120 for a participating spouse.
+In 2018, LCRA will contribute up to $145 each month for a participating retiree and up to $120 for a participating spouse.

 Access other great benefits.*